Aravind-Jalda/interview-prep/DevOps-security/devops-security-scenario-q&a.md

 ---

 ## 1. Credentials are exposed in code.
-What will you do?
+What will you do?..

 - Remove credentials
 - Rotate keys